 Things get a little more complicated for international students, students receiving scholarships or other awards, or those who wish to transfer their tax credits to family members.
-For more detailed information on T2202s, particularly on those cases, keep reading.
+For more detailed information on T2202s, particularly in those cases, keep reading.

-A few important things to keep in mind: According to the CRA**,** students may not combine receipts from institutions in order to meet or exceed the $100 minimum eligible amount.
-And some students might receive a T4A form rather than, or in addition, to a T2202.
-T4As are also provided to students in order to report scholarships, awards, or other income which was provided to the student.
+T2202 forms are for students who have paid more than $100 in eligible fees for courses beginning and ending in a particular calendar year.
+Some students might receive a T4A form rather than, or in addition, to a T2202.
+T4As are provided to students in order to report scholarships, awards, or other income which was provided to the student.
 T4As are reported on the T1 General as income (excluding scholarships for full-time students).
+According to the Canada Revenue Agency (CRA), students may not combine receipts from multiple institutions in order to meet or exceed the $100 minimum eligible amount.

 What if I’m an international student?

-International students studying in Canada, who have to file an income tax return due to residency or due to earning income in Canada, are able to use form T2202 to reduce any taxes they owe.
+International students studying in Canada who have to file an income tax return due to residency, or due to earning income in Canada, are able to use form T2202 to reduce any taxes they owe.

 Residency is based on possessing certain ties with Canada, which include: